dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/tests/practice.md

 **Schema Tests:**
 - Add tests to your jaffle_shop staging tables:
-    - Create a file called `stg_jaffle_shop.yml` for congfiguring your tests
+    - Create a file called `stg_jaffle_shop.yml` for configuring your tests
     - Add `unique` and `not_null` tests to the keys for each of your staging tables
     - Add an `accepted_values` test to your `stg_orders` model for status.
     - Run your tests